+RSTL was designed with community input, including interactive program model building sessions with community members.
 In 2013, RSTL partnered with Washington University's Center for Public Health Systems Science (CPHSS) as an external evaluation partner.
 RSTL and CPHSS, using extensive input from internal and external stakeholders, designed a mixed methods evaluation.
-This participatory approach to evaluation consistently engages stakeholders in discussions and decision-making to inform the evaluation design, data collection approaches, and the ongoing interpretation of the findings.
+This participatory approach to evaluation consistently engages a set of stakeholders in discussions and decision-making to inform the evaluation design, data collection approaches, and the ongoing interpretation of the findings.